triton-inference-server/tensorflow_backend/mirror/README.md

 # OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-This directory contains a mirror of our patch to the upstream TensorFlow.
+This directory contains a mirror of the patch to upstream TensorFlow.
 This can serve as a reference for making changes to TensorFlow.
 These files are not used with Triton's current build.